josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧠_narrative_omission_loop.md

 A structurally sound formulation would be:

 > “Three people were stabbed.
-Two victims were Jewish.
+Two victims were Jewish, one was Muslim.
 Authorities are investigating motive, including the attacker’s mental state.”

 This preserves:
 - factual completeness